andxyz/andxyz-writings/_drafts/2018-02-18-starting-something-new.markdown

 Please, for your health.
 Start something new.
 Put the "I will get to that later" off the table.

 Reach for the thing you want.
 Pick up the one you love.
-Create something of love.
+Create something.

 Not because you are a control freak who likes to be possessive.
 No one likes those people.
 Do it because you are creative.

 You create.
 Start it.
 Build it.

-Why is it that,
-when I go to start something new, I think of the new year.
+Why is it that, when I go to start something new, I think of the new year.
 I think of _new_ _years_ _resolutions_.
 I sit and think about how I am doing.
 How am I doing.
-How, since the last time I sat and thought about it?
-Since the last time.
-I did _this_.
+How have I changed, since the last time I sat and thought about life?
+What have changed in me since the last time I did _this_.
 Then suddenly my mind wanders, I go off.
 I go off to look at:

 - old resolution lists
 - old blog posts (about making something, about that new start, new job, new project, new _X_)
-- and to listen to an old speech, a speech about a dream
+- and I go off to listen to an old speech, a speech about a dream

 As I sit to think.
 As I set to listen.
 Reading back to myself resolution lists, I realize something.
 They point back at me.
 They point at who I am.
 My due north.
 They point to what I have wanted from the world for a long time.